WaykiChain Governance Coin Self Reported Market Cap Hits $99.58 Million (WGRT)

-WaykiChain Governance Coin (WGRT) traded 2.9% higher against the dollar during the 24-hour period ending at 0:00 AM Eastern on October 5th.
-During the last seven days, WaykiChain Governance Coin has traded down 3.5% against the dollar.
-One WaykiChain Governance Coin coin can now be purchased for approximately $0.0006 or 0.00000001 BTC on exchanges.
-WaykiChain Governance Coin has a total market cap of $99.58 million and approximately $913.19 worth of WaykiChain Governance Coin was traded on exchanges in the last 24 hours.
+WaykiChain Governance Coin (WGRT) traded down 2% against the U.S. dollar during the one day period ending at 19:00 PM Eastern on October 6th.
+WaykiChain Governance Coin has a market capitalization of $99.58 million and approximately $1,128.66 worth of WaykiChain Governance Coin was traded on exchanges in the last 24 hours.
+One WaykiChain Governance Coin coin can now be purchased for $0.0006 or 0.00000001 BTC on major exchanges.
+Over the last week, WaykiChain Governance Coin has traded 4.9% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.